TPP · Banking · Service Initiation · Delegated SCA

 See Message Encryption for details on fetching the LFI's JWKS and selecting the correct encryption key.

 Include x-fapi-interaction-id and x-idempotency-key.
-As the customer must allows have been present and authenticated for the TPP to instruct a delegated SCA payment also send x-fapi-customer-ip-address, x-customer-user-agent and x-fapi-auth-date.
+As the customer must always have been present and authenticated for the TPP to instruct a delegated SCA payment, also send x-fapi-customer-ip-address, x-customer-user-agent and x-fapi-auth-date.
 See Request Headers.

 Unlike Single Instant Payment, this step can be called multiple times under the same consent.
 Each call specifies the actual amount for that payment.
 There are no consent-time caps — make sure you have just performed SCA on the user in your own channel before sending the payment request.